zhifez/react-file-uploader/README.md

 # react-file-uploader

-A customised file uploader component for make your life easier with file upload in a React project.
+A customised file uploader component for making your life easier with file upload in a React project.

 ### Installation